DR. HASSAN MUBARK

 Dr. Mubark works exclusively on various joints and the surrounding tissues; bones, muscles, tendons, bursae, and ligaments.
-He does not conduct intravenous (IV) stem cell therapy.
+He restricts the innovative regenerative therapy to his highly specialised musculoskeletal field.

 Anyone suffering pain and considering surgery for pain in these areas should contact Dr. Mubark for an assessment to see if stem cell therapy can return them to enjoying the activities, work, and sports they love.